 Moving to Germany for a temporary stay can bear some unforeseen challenges.
-Since approximately 50 percent of Germans rent their living space – and taking into consideration that your stay is limited – you wouldn’t really consider buying a house or an apartment.
+Since more than 50 percent of Germans rent their living space – and considering that your stay is limited – you wouldn’t really consider buying a house or an apartment.

-Nonetheless, there are certain unexpected challenges you need to keep in mind when renting an apartment or a house in Germany.
+Nonetheless, it would be best if you considered certain unexpected challenges when renting an apartment or a house in Germany.

 Apartments in Germany

 The confusion starts when browsing the web for online apartment listings.
 Germans have a different way of proclaiming the number of rooms for an apartment.
-For example, if you want a bedroom, a living room and dining room, you are actually looking for a three room apartment – although the kitchen, bathrooms and hall aren’t counted as rooms.
+For example, if you want a bedroom, a living room and a dining room, you are actually looking for a three-room apartment – although the kitchen, bathrooms, and hall aren’t counted as rooms.

 Furnished and unfurnished apartments